 - Eliminate your support and alimony obligations.

 - Deal with your secured debts, such as your house mortgage and car loan.
-Your trustee can advise how to deal with these.
+The administrator can advise how to deal with these

 Could a consumer proposal help me?